ARC 3.5m | DIS

 E. Other information

-DIS (Dual Imaging spectrograph) is a medium dispersion spectrograph with separate red and blue channels.
+DIS (Dual Imaging Spectrograph) is a medium dispersion spectrograph (resolving power 1000-7000) with separate red and blue channels.
 It was built at Princeton by Jim Gunn and collaborators and was upgraded (with new cameras/detectors/electronics) by Jeff Morgan and Peter Doherty at University of Washington (see Appendix B for instrument history).
 It can be also be used in imaging mode, although this is rarely done.

 The optical path consists of a slit-mask assembly, a shutter, a dichroic with a transition wavelength around 5350 Angstroms, and two independent collimators and cameras for the blue and red sides.
 There is a grating turret that has 3 positions: one has permanently mounted mirrors in each channel for the imaging mode, while the other two each have a pair of grating mounts (one for each channel).
-The instrument currently uses are a Marconi CCD42-20-0-310 on the blue side, and an E2V CCD42-20-1-D21 on the red side.
+The two CCDs the instrument currently uses are a Marconi CCD42-20-0-310 on the blue side, and an E2V CCD42-20-1-D21 on the red side.

-In imaging mode, the field is limited by the slit mask assembly, giving a fov of 4.36 arcmin with broadband filters and 4.0 arcmin with narrowband filters.
+In imaging mode, the field is limited by the slit mask assembly, giving a field of view of 4.36 arcmin with broadband filters and 4.0 arcmin with narrowband filters.
 In this mode, only a fraction of the detector is illuminated.
 The spatial scale in the blue channel is 0.40"/pixel; in the red channel, it is 0.42"/pixel.

 There is an internal filter slot in each channel; a Gunn g filter can be placed in the blue channel, and a Gunn r filter in the red channel (for spectroscopic mode, these should generally be taken out of the beam).
 Some users have put 2-inch square filters into the slit wheel assembly; a few adapters may be available for this purpose.
 Note that since the slit wheel comes before the dichroic in the optical path, putting a filter here would likely restrict operation to just one channel.